-When using the blower, allow the stove to reach operating temperature (approximately one hour), before turning it on.
+When using the optional blower manually, allow the stove to reach operating temperature (approximately one hour), before turning it on.
 The increased airflow from the blower cools the firebox and could affect the start-up combustion efficiency if the blower is turned on too early.
-The thermodisc enables the blower to start or stop automatically when the stove is hot or too cold.
-The thermodisc part number is AC02055 for a quick connect model.
-Installation instructions are supplied with the thermodisc.
+An optional thermodisc kit is provided with the blower to enable the blower to start or stop automatically when the stove is hot or too cold.